robertmassaioli/my-reminders/resources/docs/home.markdown

 > customers.
 It is critical that she does not forget about this issue before release.
 Watching the
 > issue will not help: if nobody updates the issue then she will never be notified.
 The same goes
 > for notification schemes.
 She could modify the Workflow so that all issues must go through her for
-> final approval but that seems quite heavy handed and not agile at all.
-Instead she decides,
+> final approval, but that seems quite heavy handed and not agile at all.
+Instead she decides
-> finally, to just copy and paste the issue into her calendar (a time consuming process).
-She then
+> to just copy and paste the issue into her calendar (a time consuming process).
+"It is annoying",
-> gets annoyed as she realises that she will have to do this for every single issue in JIRA that
+> she thinks, "that I will have to do this for every single JIRA issue that I want to be reminded
-> she wants to be reminded about.
-"There must be a better way?" she asks herself.
+> about.
+There must be a better way?"

 And there is.
 Introducing Remind me for Cloud, a plugin designed to remind you of issues when you ask to be reminded about them.
 Using this plugin you'll never forget an issue again.
 No issue can